 Complainant's evidence was substantial, but not persuasive.
-By utilizing Mr. Becker's concluded highest and best use, each approach within Complainant's appraisal is less reliable due to the foundational issue of the Complainant's definition of the property's use.
+By utilizing [Complainant's appraiser's] concluded highest and best use, each approach within Complainant's appraisal is less reliable due to the foundational issue of the Complainant's definition of the property's use.
 In Missouri, an appraisal for a movie theater should analyze the subject property through a method of price per screen rather than price per square-foot.
 See St. Charles Cine LLC v.
-Shipman.
+Shipman [Appeal No. 11-32951, 2014 WL 1511544].
 Here, both Complainant's sales and income approaches are less reliable due to the lack of price per screen analysis.
-Complainant offered no Missouri law that justifies their lack of following the STC's decisions in previous similar cases.
+Complainant offered no Missouri law that justifies [Complainant's] lack of following the STC's decisions in previous similar cases.
 Although not binding, prior STC decisions are persuasive.
 Complainant did not analyze the property in this manner and provided no evidence or reasoning as to why.
 "While the Commission has some discretion in deciding which approach best estimates the value of a particular property," the Commission's choice of valuation approach "must comply with the law, and once the Commission decides to use a particular approach, it must apply that approach properly and consider all relevant factors."
 Parker v.
 Doe Run Co., 553 S.W.3d 356, 360 (Mo.
 App.
 S.D.
 2018).
 Both income and sales approaches lack credibility due to the failure to utilize the methodology from St. Charles Cine.
 Further, Complainant's comparables are all properties that were vacant at the time of sale.
 By using no comparables currently leased, as the subject property is, the hypothetical "vacancy" becomes too dissimilar to the subject property to draw any real comparison.
 To assume that a subject property is vacant and should be compared to vacant sales of movie theaters that are no longer operating is not evidence of a current market analysis for a movie theater operating under a current lease.
 To find a market value, proper adjustments must be made to proper comparables.
-There was no substantial or persuasive evidence to support this TVM under the sales comparison approach.
+There was no substantial or persuasive evidence to support this TVM under the sales comparison approach. . . .

-"The income approach is based on an evaluation of what a willing buyer would pay to realize the income stream that could be obtained from the property when devoted to its highest and best use."
-Id. (internal quotation omitted).
-Mr. Becker used two non-movie theater rent comparables and three non-movie theater listings to arrive at his income approach, with the rationalization that a potential investor would abandon the specific current use of the property and to assume it would remain a movie theater would be limiting for potential investment.
-Like the sales comparison and cost approach, the income approach is market-based and is aimed at estimating "the property's true value in money."
-Snider, 156 S.W.3d at 347; see also The Appraisal of Real Estate at 36 n.1 (noting "all three approaches to value are 'market' approaches in that they rely on market data") (emphasis added).
-Mr. Becker uses market data, but his appraisal amounts to speculation when the appraisal methodology ignores the current use as a movie theater and likens the subject to a vacant big box retailer.
+[Complainant's appraiser] used two non-movie theater rent comparables and three non-movie theater listings to arrive at his income approach, with the rationalization that a potential investor would abandon the specific current use of the property and to assume it would remain a movie theater would be limiting for potential investment. . . .
+[Complainant's appraiser] uses market data, but his appraisal amounts to speculation when the appraisal methodology ignores the current use as a movie theater and likens the subject to a vacant big box retailer. . . .